Connecting Conservation Through Art!

-Wetlands throughout Washington sustain not only our breeding population, but birds that breed in Alaska, western Canada, and even Russia.
+Wetlands throughout Washington sustain not only our breeding populations, but birds that breed in Alaska, western Canada, and even Russia.
 Washington plays an important role for migratory birds, including waterfowl and shorebirds, that are reliant on a network of wetlands between breeding and wintering areas.
 Over 35 species and subspecies of ducks, geese, and swans depend on Washington wetlands, which include coastal estuaries, beaver ponds, desert potholes, sloughs, and lakes.
-Other migratory game birds benefitting from the program include mourning doves, band-tailed pigeons, and snipe.
+Other migratory game birds benefiting from the program include mourning doves, band-tailed pigeons, and snipe.

-Revenue from the sale of migratory bird permits and stamps is used to buy and develop migratory bird habitat in the state and enhance, protect, and produce migratory birds in the state.
-Revenue from the sale of artwork (limited edition prints and stamps (available to everyone) is used to contract with individuals or nonprofit organizations to develop waterfowl production projects in Washington.
+Revenue from the sale of migratory bird permits (required of all migratory gamebird hunters) is used to buy and develop migratory bird habitat in the state and enhance, protect, and produce migratory birds in the state.
+Revenue from the sale of artwork such as limited edition prints and stamps (available to everyone) is used to contract with individuals or nonprofit organizations to develop waterfowl production projects in Washington.

 Promote waterfowl and wetland conservation through art!
 By giving someone you know waterfowl artwork, you pass along the story and importance of wetland stewardship.
 Stamps are a double investment -- investing in waterfowl habitat and also in collectible stamps, which can increase in value as time passes.
 Some past duck stamps have gained 65 to 175 percent in value.
-Even if you purchase a stamp for collecting or a limited edition print, buying additional stamps is a good investment both for you and for Washington waterfowl and wetlands.
-Stamps are available in a variety of configurations.
-For information on ordering stamps and prints, see the Washington Waterfowl Association’s and WDFW websites to order and learn more and continue this waterfowl conservation legacy!
+Even if you purchase a stamp for collecting or a limited edition print, buying additional artwork is a good investment both for you and for Washington wetlands, waterfowl and other wetland-dependent species.
+Please visit the Washington Waterfowl Association’s and WDFW websites to order and learn more and continue this waterfowl conservation legacy!